danrfletcher/agile-obsidian/README.md

 ### Architecture

 #### Components and responsibilities
 - **Plugin Class (`main.ts`):** The main entry point.
 It orchestrates the plugin's lifecycle (`onload`) and holds the central DI container.
 - **Composition Wiring (`@composition/*`):** A set of modules responsible for initializing and registering all the plugin's features (styles, settings, commands, events) with the container and Obsidian.
 - **DI Container:** A central registry for all services.
 This allows for loose coupling between modules (e.g., the Dashboard doesn't need to know how the Task Indexer works, it just asks the container for the indexed tasks).
 - **Task Indexer/Parser (inferred from `registerEvents`):** A service that listens for vault changes, parses Markdown files for tasks matching the canonical format, and maintains an in-memory index of all tasks for quick retrieval.
 - **Agile Dashboard (View):** A custom Obsidian View that queries the Task Indexer and renders the UI for assigned tasks.
 It contains its own logic for filtering, sorting, and interacting with tasks.
 - **Templating Engine:** A service that registers slash commands and manages the lifecycle of inserting and editing template "chips" in Markdown.
 Now refactored into modular components (`templating-engine` for core rendering/prefilling and `templating-params-editor` for modals and parameter workflows), with the dashboard's `templating-handler` acting as a type-safe adapter to wire these without schema mismatches.
+- **Templating Sequencer:** A new module for navigating predefined template sequences (e.g., CRM workflows).
+Includes domain types (Sequence), preset sequences, app service for variable mapping and param collection, UI handlers for floating menus, and a generalized custom view handler for integration with editors and views like the Agile Dashboard.
 - **UX Shortcuts Module:** Handles editor-level interactions like double-enter to repeat templates and right-click context menu enhancements for template management.
 - **Settings Root Module:** Manages the loading, saving, and UI for the plugin's settings tab.

 #### Data flow and major sequences
 * **User Assigns a Task:**
     1. User triggers the `Agile Obsidian: Set Assignee` command on a task line.
     2. The Command Service handles the action, opening a modal to select a user.
     3. On selection, the service modifies the text of the task line in the `.md` file to add the assignee chip.
     4. The Obsidian `workspace.on('modify', ...)` event fires.
     5. The Task Indexer service catches the event, re-parses the changed file, and updates its in-memory index.
     6. The Agile Dashboard view, if open, is notified of the change and re-renders to display the newly assigned task.

 * **User Removes a Template via Right-Click:**
     1. User right-clicks on a rendered template wrapper (e.g., `<span data-template-key="initiative">Initiative: Project X</span>`) in the editor.
     2. The UX Shortcuts module captures the exact click position using Obsidian's Editor API.
     3. The standard Obsidian "editor-menu" event fires, and the module injects a "Remove Template" item with trash icon into the context menu.
     4. User selects "Remove Template"; the module identifies the innermost matching span, removes it from the line, and adjusts the cursor position to maintain the user's relative location.
     5. The line is updated in-place; Obsidian fires a modify event, triggering the Task Indexer to re-parse and update the dashboard if affected.

 * **User Edits Template Parameters via Double-Click:**
     1. User double-clicks on a rendered template wrapper in the editor or dashboard.
     2. The templating-handler adapter routes the request to the templating-params-editor module, which opens a pre-populated modal using the engine's schema.
     3. User updates parameters (e.g., title, links); the editor validates against the schema and returns updated params.
     4. The handler re-renders the template chip in-place using the templating-engine's render function.
     5. Obsidian fires a modify event, re-parsing the line via the Task Indexer for dashboard consistency.

+* **User Navigates Template Sequence (New):**
+    1. User clicks a template wrapper (e.g., awaitingDeposit) in an editor or the Agile Dashboard.
+    2. Templating sequencer handler (wired via composition or custom view) suppresses default behavior and builds a floating menu from preset sequences (forward/back options filtered by start/target template).
+    3. User selects a move (e.g., → depositPaid); sequencer service maps variables via callback, prompts "Additional Properties" modal for missing fields (filtered schema), and renders the target template.
+    4. Overwrite occurs: in editors via templating-engine API (inner HTML only); in custom views via direct file write (targeting line/instanceId).
+    5. Obsidian modify event fires; Task Indexer re-parses, and views (e.g., Dashboard) refresh via callback.

 #### Storage schemas/models
 - **Settings:** Stored in `[VAULT]/.obsidian/plugins/agile-obsidian/data.json`.
 - **Task Data:** Stored directly in `.md` files as single lines of text.
 The plugin relies on its "Canonical Format" to structure metadata within the line itself, rather than using frontmatter.
     - **Format:** `[status] {parent-link} {artifact-type} {task text} {state} {tags} {assignee → delegate} {metadata} {ordered date tokens} {block ID}`
     - **Example:** `- [ ] 🎖️ [[Initiative-Note]] Initiative: Launch v1 @alex {due:2025-10-17} ^abcdef`
+- **Template Sequences (New):** Predefined in code as `presetSequences` array (templating-sequencer/domain/preset-sequences.ts); no persistent storage.
+Each Sequence includes startTemplate, targetTemplate, direction ("forward"|"both"), and variableMap callbacks (forward/backward generics for param transformation).

 ### Feature Catalog